 With young rowers Sean, Ian, James and Finlay forming a guard of honour with the oars, crew members carried the boat down to the sound of the pipes and a big cheer!

-(Builders: Stroke, Alan P, no. 3 Mark I, no.2 Ali Beag MacL.)
+The builders were first in to try her, (Builders: Stroke, Alan P, no. 3 Mark I, no.2 Ali Beag MacL.)
 Cox: Nick C, Bow oar, myself.

 Photo: Emma Dove.
 ‘Lily~Rose’ builders (left) Ali Beag and Mark I ( the other, Alan P, is in the boat too) delighted with how she goes!